+On March 29, 2006, a total solar eclipse occurred as the moon moved directly between the earth and the sun.
+The moon's shadow fell on the earth, first darkening the eastern tip of Brazil, and then moved across the Atlantic Ocean to make landfall in Ghana, Africa.
+It continued moving northeast through Nigeria, Niger, Libya, Egypt, across the Mediterranean and into Turkey, where an Exploratorium team was waiting.
 A year and a half after entering Saturn's orbit, the Cassini spacecraft continued to gather exciting new information.
 Dr. Paul Doherty and Dr. Eric Weygren bring us up to date on the Cassini Mission and show stunning images of Saturn and its ever-growing assortment of moons.
 On December 11, 2005, Opportunity, one of the twin rovers exploring Mars, celebrated its first Martian birthday.
 Opportunity had been on the red planet 687 Earth days, which is one Martian year.
 (A year is the time it takes a planet to make a complete loop around the sun).
 Join us for a look back over the those 687 days of discovery: what we learned, what we saw, and what questions remained unanswered.
 Searching for extraterrestrial life: is it telephoning aliens or really complicated math equations?
 Join Senior Scientist Paul Doherty, NASA Ames planetary Scientist Eric Wegryn, and SETI's Senior Scientist Seth Shostak as they explore how to find planets that could support life.
 How many of these planets are there?
 How did we find them?
 When will we know for sure?
 The concept of space-time--perhaps Einstein's most fundamental contribution to our understanding of the universe--will be explored using special red lasers.
 Take a look inside a comet!
 Launched on Jan.
 12, 2005, the Deep Impact spacecraft hurtled through space on a collision course with an enormous comet.
 Join senior scientist Paul Dougherty as he explores this exciting mission.
 Mike Wiltberger, magnetospheric physicist at the National Center for Atmospheric Research, narrates this artist’s rendering of a coronal mass ejecting from the sun and then impacting the earth’s magnetic field.
 Animation produced by the National Aeronautics and Space Administration.
 On the occasion of Hubble's 15th birthday we unveil two spectacular mosaic images from the telescope, discuss the amazing accomplishments of Hubble during the past 15 years, and look at some of the images from space.
 Celebrate the spring equinox at the Mayan ruins of Chichén Itzá, in the state of Yucatan, Mexico.
 The alignment of the sun on this day creates the appearance of a shadow, in the form of a serpent, that descends the main staircase of the great pyramid.
 The Live@Exploratorium crew is there to capture the snake on film and to speak with local archaeologists, archeoastronomers, and solar scientists about this amazing phenomenon.
 NASA's Mars Exploration Rovers, Spirit and Opportunity, have long outlived their life expectancy of three months.
 Join us as we sum up the rover data and explain how this information changes our view of Mars.
-After a week of analyzing the data from the Huygens probe, do scientists think of Titan differently?
-What were the unexpected findings?
-Which hypotheses were wrong?
-Which were correct?
-Join us as we talk to mission scientists at NASA's Jet Propulsion Laboratory and get the latest on this enigmatic moon.